publysher/blog.publysher.nl/_posts/2013-08-11-infra-as-repo-separate-master.md

 ---
+layout: post
 title: "Separating the Master from the Minion"
-series: "Infra as a Repo"
+category: "Infra as a Repo"
-date: "2013-08-11"
-description: "How I provisioned a multi-VM infrastructure on Digital Ocean using Salt Stack and a master/minion setup"
 ---

 Life can be good.
 After [my previous success in provisioning a master/minion set-up][my-master], the next logical step was